 In this tutorial I show you how to paint a metal locker the easy way.

-This is a project that I’ve been putting off for over a year.
+I’ve been putting this project off for over a year.
 I don't know why.
 Yes, I do.
-I was thinking about how hard it would be to brush paint.
+I was thinking about how hard it would be to brush paint the inside of a metal locker.
 Then I came up with a plan, an easy plan.

 I bought the metal locker at a local thrift/flea market shop.
 I think I paid $30 for it but maybe a little less.
 The locker had been painted at least once.
-The color is what I call yucky brown.
+The color is what I would call "yucky brown".

 Can you imagine trying to paint all of those shelves and bottom sides of the shelves and all those corners with a paint brush.
 I can and it's not something I want to do.